cscannell-inacloud/Microsoft-Teams-Docs/teams/botsadd.md

-﻿# Adding and removing bots
+﻿# Adding bots

-** Deprecated as of 3/7/2017 **  Please see new [Create Package](createpackage.md) and [Sideloading](sideload.md) instructions.

-Add your bot to Microsoft Teams to test functionality.
-Note that during Preview, end users must follow the side-load process below to use your bots.
-A future Bots Gallery will allow new users to discover approved and published bots for Microsoft Teams.
+To test your bot in Microsoft Teams, you must follow one of the side-loading processes enumerated here.
+Note that each method triggers slightly different flow, and enables bots in different contexts as explained below.

+For published bots, end users will be able to access via the Bot gallery accessable via the Discover Bots access points in the product.

 > **During Preview, your tenant administrator will need to enable side-loading of bots for your organization.
 [Here's how](setup.md).**

+## Adding a bot to a team - (bots in channels)

+To add a bot to a team, so it is usable in the team channel by all team members, you must [create an app package](createpackage.md) and [sideload it](sideload.md) to the appropriate team.
+This process makes the bot available both in all channels within the team (when @mentioned) and for all users in 1:1 context.
+Please note that the bot will not be available in other teams without being explicitly added to it.

+When a bot is first added via the above method, Teams will send the `conversationUpdate` event.
+The payload for this event will contain a `channelData` object with the team information.
+For more information about bot events, see the documentation [here](botevents.md).

-## Adding a bot for 1:1 chat
+## Adding a bot for 1:1 chat only

+If your bot only needs to be accessed in 1:1, not made available for channel conversations, you can directly sideload your bot for that purpose.

-There are two ways to test your bot in Microsoft Teams:
+There are two ways to test load your bot for 1:1 conversations in Microsoft Teams:

 *	On the [Bot Dashboard](https://dev.botframework.com/bots) page for your bot, under **Channels**, select **Add to Microsoft Teams**.

 	Microsoft Teams will launch with a 1:1 chat with your bot.

-*	Side-load your bot from within Microsoft Teams:
+*	Directly reference your bot's app ID from within Microsoft Teams:
 	* On the [Bot Dashboard](https://dev.botframework.com/bots) page for your bot, under **Details**, copy the **Microsoft App ID** for your bot.

 	!["Getting the AppID for the bot"](images/Bots_AppID_BotFramework.png)